-Comment D: The contribution amounts shown include amortization of the unfunded actuarial accrued liability over a closed 16-year period for the calendar year ending December 31, 2022 and decreasing by one each year thereafter.
-For this valuation, assets represent 256.5% of accrued liabilities; for the last valuation, the ratio was 174.3%.
-Given the funded status of the Plan, BABH should consider starting to pay benefits from the trust.
+Comment D: The contribution amounts shown include amortization of the unfunded actuarial accrued liability over a closed 14-year period for the calendar year ending December 31, 2024 and decreasing by one each year thereafter.
+For this valuation, assets represent 350.7% of accrued liabilities; for the last valuation, the ratio was 256.5%.
+Given the funded status of the Plan, BABH should consider starting to pay benefits from the trust, if the Plan document allows.